servo/project/governance/CHARTER.md

 >
 > vi. establishing community norms, workflows, issuing releases, and security issue reporting policies;
 >
-> vii.  approving and implementing policies and processes for contributing (to be published in the CONTRIBUTING file) and coordinating with the series manager of the Project (as provided for in the Series Agreement, the "Series Manager") to resolve matters or concerns that may arise as set forth in Section 7 of this Charter;
+> vii.  approving and implementing policies and processes for contributing (to be published in the CONTRIBUTING file) and coordinating with LF Europe to resolve matters or concerns that may arise as set forth in Section 7 of this Charter;
 >
 > viii. discussions, seeking consensus, and where necessary, voting on technical matters relating to the code base that affect multiple projects; and
 >